hellostealth/stealth/docs/03-basics.md

 end
 ```

 Here we have defined three flows: `hello`, `goodbye`, and `catch_all`.
-For the most part, these are default flows that are generated automatically when you create a new bot but we have made a few changes to highlight some functionality.
+These are the default flows that are generated for you when you create a new bot.
+We have made a few changes above to highlight some functionality.

-In the `hello` flow, the second state asks a user for their name.
-In the third state of `hello`, you see another option: `fails_to`.
-This is used to tell Stealth to return the user to the specified state if the `get_name` state raises an error or fails in another way.
-There are more details in the `CatchAll` section below.
+Each flow consists of an arbitrary number of states.
+These states should each have a corresponding controller action by the same name.
+States also support two additional options: `fails_to` and `redirects_to` which we explain below.

 ## Default Flows